Hebert Revetria: Career

 Revetria began playing football with Club Nacional de Football.
 He is known for his hat-trick, in the finals of the Campeonato Mineiro in 1977, against Atlético Mineiro with Cruzeiro EC.

+From 1986 to 1987, Revetria played in Chile for Colo-Colo and Cobreloa.

-Revetria made several appearances for the Uruguay national football team, seven before he was age 21, and played in the 1975 Copa América.
+At international level, Revetria made several appearances for the Uruguay national football team, seven before he was age 21, and played in the 1975 Copa América.

 Now retired, he works at Tenfield.

 Personal

 Revetria's son, Nathaniel, is also a professional footballer.